nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   E.g. `Hans Bo` will match `Bo Hans`.
 * Sub-strings will be matched.<br>
   E.g. `Han` will match `Hans`.
-* Fields are searched according to specified prefixes.<br>
+* Orders are searched according to specified prefixes.<br>
   E.g. `n/Hans` will only find orders with names that match `Hans`.
 * If no prefixes are specified, orders matching at least one keyword will be returned.<br>
   I.e. `OR` search.<br>